-Birdoswald stands high above a meander in the River Irthing, in one of the most picturesque settings on Hadrian's Wall.
-A Roman fort, turret and milecastle can all be seen on this excellent stretch of the Wall.
-The Birdoswald Visitor Centre provides a good introduction to Hadrian's Wall, and tells the intriguing story of Birdoswald and the people who have lived here over the past 2,000 years.
+Above a loop in the River Irthing, the Roman fort of Birdoswald stands in one of the most picturesque settings on Hadrian's Wall.
+Along the stretch of Wall here, a turret and milecastle can also be explored.
+Head to The Birdoswald Visitor Centre for a concise introduction to Hadrian's Wall and learn the intriguing story of Birdoswald and its residents.

 The fort at Piercebridge was not built until 260-270AD, though artefacts found here indicate it may have been use prior to this.
 Nearby are the remains of the Roman bridge and admission is free.